 After a wonderful round with the ladies, we enjoyed a well earned meal from Paula’s kitchen in the clubhouse and had a chat about the area.

 As the ladies headed off, I joined with some Tullamore lads, Ray Spain, James Hogan and Eoin O’Ceilleachair (I only know how to spell his name from his twitter profile – in my notes it was Owen C).
 We had a good chat as we watched some of the action from The Masters.
-I am going to tee it up with these guys at their home course when I am back in town next year.

 It was then time to head to my home for the next three nights and I had a wonderful conversation with Deirdre and had a full tour of the property.
 Grennan’s Country House has two different types of accommodation – there are self contained cottages that sleep dozens out the back and there is the gorgeous country house where I was staying in a room with an ensuite.